Electric Bikes are comparable to other bicycles, fun to ride, economical to run and environmentally friendly.

 The Hyuhome Electric Bike is the cheapest electric bike in the UK and is rightly ensconced as the Amazon best selling electric bike.
 Build quality hasn’t been sacrificed at the expense of low price and we are delighted to highly recommend this mountain bike.

 - ✔ Ergonomic Design: Ergonomic handbar, adjustable seat and rst, Anti-slip and wear resistant tire.
-The bright LED adaptive headlights are equipped for night riding.
-Meter has 5-speed smart button....
+The bright LED adaptive headlights and horn are equipped for night riding.
+Meter has 5-speed smart...

-- ✔ Smart Mountain Bike: 250W 36V high speed motor, hign power.
-The highest speed can reach up to 35ｋｍ/ｈ.
+- ✔ Smart Mountain Bike: 36V high speed motor, hign power.
 The gradeability can reach 30° in common road condition.
-5 setting smart computer,...
+5 setting smart computer, which can display the battery status, speed, trip...

-- ✔ Large Capacity Removable Battery: 36V/13Ah SANYUAN 18650 Li battery supports 80Km riding.
-Removable power supply makes you charge it on or off the frame, equipped with smart lithium battery...
+- ✔ Large Capacity Removable Battery: 36V/8-13Ah SANYUAN Li battery.
+Removable power supply makes you charge it on or off the frame, equipped with smart lithium battery charger, fast charging only...

 Modes of Operation